-When it comes to cleaning your dog's ears, the number one error that people make is that they use q-tips or their finger deep in the ear to try to remove debris.
+When it comes to cleaning your dog's ears, the number one error that people make is that they use Q-tips or their finger deep in the ear to try to remove debris.
 This is wrong.
 It can be very dangerous for your dog, so please don't insert anything into your dog's ear unless you have specific instructions from your vet.

 Instead, your cleaning should focus on the outer surface of the ear.
 You can use a make-up pad, a cotton ball, or a microfibre cloth to clear away any waxy debris or build-up.

 The cleaner that you choose will do the work of cleaning the inner ear.
-I know it's hard to resist, and most of us are stubborn enough to still use q-tips in our own ears, but please, please do stick anything in your dog's ears.
+I know it's hard to resist, and most of us are stubborn enough to still use Q-tips in our own ears, but please, please do stick anything in your dog's ears.

 Pick a Good Dog Ear Cleaner

 Your next step is choosing the right cleaner.
-There are different types of cleaners, and they are used differently, so read the instructions on the bottle before you assume how to use it.
+There are different types of cleaners, and they are used differently, so read the instructions on the bottle before you assume how to use them.
 There are two main types of ear cleaners:

 Dog Ear Cleaning Drops

 Try a pet ear cleaning solution like Tropiclean Dual Action Ear Cleaner and a small make-up pad to remove debris, wax, and dirt from the outer surface of the ear.
 Do not insert anything into the ear, as you could end up doing more damage than good.

 Place a few drops, depending on the instructions for the product, into the ear canal and gently massage the ear from the outside base.
 This will loosen debris, and it will slowly work its way out of the ear to the surface, where you can wipe it away safely.